The COVID-19 pandemic has thrust the healthcare industry and its allied sectors into the limelight.

 Outsourcing firms are often better technologically equipped than most companies, as technological superiority is among their selling points.

 Through outsourcing, businesses gain access to the leading-edge industry technologies that offshoring firms often have.
+Analyzing patient data and electronic health records will be massively simplified.

 These techs can include hardware, software (custom-made and proprietary), and entire IT infrastructures.